-"Jesus, tender shepherd hear me, bless this little lamb tonite.
-Thou hast warmed and clothed and feed me.
+"Jesus, tendered shepherd hear me, bless this little lamb tonite.
+Thou hast warmthed and clothed and feed me.
 Listen to my evening prayer.
 Good nite.
 Sweet dreams.
 Sleep well."
 (Prayer (BMcC[18-11-46-503]) had to say to his parents, each night, on going to bed; I slurred the words to get it over with)

-Yes, my reader, this really happened to me (BMcC[18-11-46-503]) when I was about 4 or at most 5 years old.
-The house was not so upscale.
-My mother was only carrying one small suitcase, a little bigger than an attache case.
-The words were not so articulate: I probably didn't think any words but was just intimidated; my mother was not that educated, and I don't think she said any words either.
-My father was in the picture; he was the voiceover: Warning me what was going to happen unless I told my mother I loved her. ☠
+Yes, my reader, this really happened to me (BMcC[18-11-46-503]) when I was about 5 years old.
+The house was not so upscale not my mother so well dressed.
+My mother was only carrying one small suitcase, maybe like an attaché case.
+The words were not so articulate: I probably didn't think any words but was just intimidated; my mother was not that educated (5.5th grade lavel?), and I don't think she said any words either.
+My father did a voiceover: Warning me what was going to happen unless I told my mother I loved her. ☠

-Faced with the threat of abandonment, of course I capitulated.
+Faced with the imminent threat of abandonment, of course I capitulated.
 They won a Pyrrhic victory.
 They had exposed their monstrous inner core (of which they themselves possibly were unaware → did they have any self-awareness?).
-Obviously they did not appreciate that the words they got out of my mouth did not connote when they denoted, but were just bone offered up to try to distract/appease two attacking attacking dogs.
+Obviously they did not appreciate that the words they got out of my mouth did not connote when they denoted, but were just a bone offered up to try to ward off as if an attacking dog.
 I have no memory what happened next.
-I must have given them enough tribute to appease them.
+I must have given them enough to appease them.

 I fought back in the few ways I could.
 By extreme good fortune, I was unable to blow my nose.
-Sucking the mucous in made a nose they did not like, so I was able to tell them my opinion of them by sucking in my snot.
+Sucking the mucous in made a noise they did not like, so I was able to tell them what I felt about them by sucking in my snot.
 Also when we visited my grandmother's house I would work on chiseling a hole through the basement's concrete wall.
 It wasn't very big but my grandfather did not like it.
-These people never "got" the message.
+These people never apparently "got" the message.

 * * * * * * *